codedstructure/pylibftdi/README.rst

 :Limitations:

  - The API might change prior to reaching a 1.0 release.
+It already has a couple of times.

 Usage
 -----